sbechara/introduction_to_engineering/Chapter14/Chapter_14.md

 - Since you do not know how many terms it will take, you will need to use a `while` loop.

 ![](Media/tryit1.png)
 I am not going to lie, I think that this is a pretty difficult problem.
-But we are here to workout our brains and difficult problems are our opportunity to show off our strength!
+But we are here to work out our brains and difficult problems are our opportunity to show off our strength!

 Try to complete the entire process: **think, sketch, code, test,** and **repeat**.